poa00/Stikked/README.md

     docker-compose up

 This automatically builds the docker-image and fires up nginx, php and mariadb.
-Access your Stikked instance at http://localhost/.
+Access your Stiqued instance at http://localhost/.

-All files are served directly; the Stikked-configuration for Docker resides in docker/stikked.php
+All files are served directly; the Stiqued-configuration for Docker resides in docker/stiqued.php

 Documentation